What does it mean to be the best MCT Oil

-There are a lot of MCT oil products on the market.
-At last count, Amazon carried over 400 different products.
-Before we started to compile our list of the best MCT oils, we had to decide what it really meant to be the best.
-We set some very high and specific standards for the MCT oils that make our list.
+There are a lot of MCT oil products on the market, and at the last count, Amazon carried over 400 different products.
+Let’s start by explaining our criteria for the best.
+We set some very high and specific standards.
 The very best must meet 5 criteria.

 First, the oil must be organic.
-There are several different systems for certifying something organic, and we are not going to judge any of them, but no MCT oil deserves to be crowned as the best unless the manufacturer at least CLAIMS it to be organic.
-We are, for the most part, forced to rely on the integrity of the manufacturer on this until more is known about the specific source of the oil.
-Organic MCT oil is surprisingly rare.
-That is not to say that MCT oil is horribly contaminated, but there are few sources of organic coconuts available and they can’t be created overnight.
+There are several different systems for certifying something organic, and we are not going to judge any of them.
+Suffice it to say that no MCT oil deserves to be crowned as the best unless the manufacturer at least CLAIMS it to be organic.
+We are, for the most part, forced to rely on the integrity of the manufacturer.
+Certified organic MCT oil is surprisingly rare.
+That is not to say that MCT oil is horribly contaminated, but there are few certified sources of organic coconuts available and they can’t be created overnight.

 Most people would not argue that organic is better than non-organic, but how much it matters really depends on the product.
 Mark’s Daily Apple lists products you should buy organic and those where it just doesn’t make that much difference.
 Check him out.